Pyramid Mountain – Tripod Rock

 Hike to three large glacial erratics – Tripod Rock, Whale Head Rock, and Bear Rock – as well as two overlooks.

-Total round trip mileage: 4.3.
+5.0 miles, total round trip.
 Rocky, somewhat steep uphill to overlook and a slightly difficult rocky descent past Whale Head Rock.

 Our two cents: